PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 to all the views.

-Lastly, the Content vector is called when the user clicks the mouse in the window\'s content region.
-Here again, you should now normally handle content clicks through the view mechanism&mdash;the click handler may also disappear in future.
+Lastly, the Content vector is called when the user clicks the mouse in the window's content region.
+Here again, you should now normally handle content clicks through the view mechanism---the click handler may also disappear in future.

-You can also set the window\'s drag and grow characteristics at compile time, if the ClassInit: defaults do not suit your needs.
+You can also set the window's drag and grow characteristics at compile time, if the ClassInit: defaults do not suit your needs.
 Each requires a boolean on the top of the stack reflecting whether the window is growable or draggable, and the four coordinates of a rectangle